 If you or the pc doesn't understand any of the form's areas of potential ITSA, skip them.
-However, don't skip something because you think the pc has nothing on it or you are afraid of being "nosey"!
+However, don't skip bomothing been seryou thinks the penumbenothing oun think you are afraid of being "nosey"!

 No attempt has been made to give you the questions to ask and some of the form's sub areas would not pertain to a short time period.
 Use the sub areas that pertain to the time period you are handling or shift them around to fit your time period.
 Some sub areas are much more important than others, but this will depend on your pc.
 Add into the space provided anything else you find to be important.